PROBLEM: PRODUCTS, SERVICES AND SYSTEMS ARE DESIGNED WITH LITTLE REGARD FOR WASTE AND OVERALL ENVIRONMENTAL IMPACT.

-In this brief, we are asking designers to rethink how things are made and what they are made of, reducing waste before and during the production process.
-Here are some of the key issues we need to address — and fast:
+In this brief, we are asking participants to rethink how things are made and what they are made of, reducing waste before and during the production process.
+Here are some of the key issues we need to address urgently:

 Services and systems currently favour profits for people, rather than profits for the planet.

 The planet is generally not considered as a key stakeholder throughout the entire design, production and distribution processes.
 Many modern design practices, logistics, distribution and delivery systems are energy intensive and leak waste.
 Nature can no longer be considered an inert pool from which resources can be extracted endlessly.

 Products are not designed to last and a single-use design mindset dominates across many industries.